Mathématique: Lantean Dream Team: Part 2

 “Wait,” Rush moves like mist to catch his wrist.
 “If we do remember, we need a shorthand to invoke quantum-level fuckery.
 Observation alters quantum dynamics.”

-“Anything too complicated is going to be transparent,” Sheppard says, “especially from a privileged quantum position.”
+“Anything too complicated will be transparent,” Sheppard says, “especially from a privileged quantum position.”

-“How about a single word,” Rush says, with a troublemaker expression that sings through Sheppard’s whole being.
+“How about a single word,” Rush suggests, with a troublemaker expression that sings through Sheppard’s whole being.

 “You look like you’ve got something in mind,” Sheppard doesn’t bother to fight his grin; it’s vibrating through his energy signature.